werf/werf/docs/_includes/cli/werf_helm_v3.md

       --status-progress-period=5
             Status progress period in seconds.
 Set -1 to stop showing status progress.
 Defaults to
             $WERF_STATUS_PROGRESS_PERIOD_SECONDS or 5 seconds
+      --tmp-dir=''
+            Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir)
 ```